-The Annual ‘Childhood Studies Jamboree’ has been running for 4 years and the last two years has been part of the vibrant ‘Innovative Learning Week’ of the University of Edinburgh.
+The Annual ‘Childhood Studies Jamboree’ has been running for 6 years.
 The Jamboree brings together students, researchers, academics and practitioners in a half-day event of knowledge sharing, stimulating discussion and celebration.
 Participants this year said:

 "Engaging presenters, interesting and perspectives on research with children."